ashok2216-A/Fruits_-_Vegetable_Recognition/README.md

 - It is also the main cause of blindness in people of age group 20-64.
 Diabetic retinopathy is the outcome of destruction to the small blood vessels and neurons of the retina.

+# Convolutional Neural Network Architectures :

+we will see what are convolutional neural network architectures right from basic and we will take a basic architecture as a case study to apply our learnings, The only pre-requisite is you just need to know how convolution works But don’t worry it is very simple !!

+Let us take a simple Convolutional neural network,

 ![This is an image](https://th.bing.com/th/id/R.b8078035020e40fa966679ee1fe544cb?rik=3%2fCoOK1Sz%2bfJRQ&riu=http%3a%2f%2frpmarchildon.com%2fwp-content%2fuploads%2f2018%2f06%2fRM-CNN-Schematic-1.jpg&ehk=5HvEQOLFRNxWH6oVbMj9z8Zb%2fBZWK2eHigBBAbezCm8%3d&risl=&pid=ImgRaw&r=0)